Beginner1208/Daniele-Asioli-Academic-website/content/publication/35/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Are consumers willing to pay for <i>in‐vitro</i> meat?
+title: 'Are consumers willing to pay for in‐vitro meat?
 An investigation of naming effects'
 subtitle: ''
 summary: ''
 authors: